Multiagent Learning for Competitive Opinion Optimization: Discussions and Future Work

 \section{Discussions and Future Work}

 One does not necessarily have to use linear objectives.
 For example, the objective of sum of the node players' costs is not a linear one.
-Although we focus on computing the min player's equilibrium strategy due to our model structure in this paper.
-It does not preclude the possibility of exploring other suitable models for competitive opinion optimization that might allow computing or learning equilibrium-inducing strategies for all players.
+The size of the selected subset for each player is also a model choice.
+Currently, both players have the same ``strength" in terms of $\|\mathbf{x}\|_1=\|\mathbf{y}\|_1=k$.
+It would be interesting to consider if the selected subsets have different sizes.

 As future directions, we can generalize competitive opinion optimization to multi-player non-zero-sum games with different (linear) objectives in terms of expressed opinions for different players each optimizing her own objective.
 Playing certain no-regret algorithms, the average strategy of each player then might converge to certain more permissive equilibrium (Nash equilibrium, correlated equilibrium, etc.).
 It does not really make sense in a zero-sum game to ask about the price of anarchy.
 Nevertheless, the price-of-anarchy type of questions becomes interesting and meaningful in a non-zero-sum game setting again.